sxmxc/verbose-octo-system/README.md

 - **Jobs** – pollable list with inline log streaming and cancellation that propagates to Celery.
 - **Toolkits index** – view metadata, enable/disable toolkits, and open toolkit documentation.
 - **Toolkit routes** – `/toolkits/:slug/*` renders toolkit-provided React layouts or a friendly placeholder when no UI bundle ships.
 - **Administration → Toolkits** – browse the Overview (getting started guidance + installed toolkit controls), review the Community Catalog of <https://sxmxc.github.io/ideal-octo-engine>, or upload bundles from the Upload page.
+Installers typically use the artifacts emitted by the Release workflow.
 Installs stream from <https://raw.githubusercontent.com/sxmxc/ideal-octo-engine/main/catalog/toolkits.json>; override it via `TOOLKIT_CATALOG_URL` or the catalog URL form (superuser only).
 - **Administration → Toolbox settings** – adjust framework-specific options such as the community catalog override used for discovery installs.
 - **Administration → Users** – invite local users, assign roles, or import external identities.
 - **Administration → Toolbox settings → Auth** – configure local, OIDC, LDAP, or Active Directory providers without redeploying.